MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 <img src="https://github.com/MattPickard/Project_Portfolio/blob/main/Images/replay_matrix.png?raw=true" style="width: 40%;">

-This simulation of experience replay proved to be highly effective at mitigating catastrophic forgetting.
+Experience replay proved to be highly effective at mitigating catastrophic forgetting.
 It preserved model accuracy of the original 1-9 digits while achieving near-perfect accuracy on the new digit 0.
 This approach is ideal when the original or previous training data is still available.
 However, the next two approaches will simulate scenarios where the original training data is no longer available.

 ## Sequential Fine-tuning
 <a name="sequential-fine-tuning"></a>